Ckin111/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/file_storage/level4.md

 - **ROLLBACK(timestamp)**
   - Rollback the state of the file storage to the state specified in the timestamp.
   - All ttls should be recalculated accordingly.

+My solution:
+  make a variable rollback_time
+  everytime search is called it would do timestamp > rollback_time (instead of date.now()) before this it would check that rollback exists, if not use date.now()